MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VII-Farm-Service-Agency-Department-Agriculture/subchapter-D-Special-Programs/part-762-Guaranteed-Farm-Loans/section-762.145.md

 (3) A final loss claim may be reduced, adjusted, or rejected as a result of negligent servicing after the concurrence with a restructuring action under this section.

-(4) Loans secured by real estate and/or equipment can be restructured using a balloon payment, equal installments, or unequal installments.
-Under no circumstances may livestock or crops alone be used as security for a loan to be rescheduled using a balloon payment.
-If a balloon payment is used, the projected value of the real estate and/or equipment security must indicate that the loan will be fully secured when the balloon payment becomes due.
+(4) Loans can be restructured using a balloon payment, equal installments, or unequal installments.
+Under no circumstances may crops or livestock, other than breeding livestock, be the only security for a loan to be rescheduled using a balloon payment.
+If a balloon payment is used, the projected value of the security must indicate that the loan will be fully secured when the balloon payment becomes due.
 The projected value will be derived from a current appraisal adjusted for depreciation of depreciable property, such as buildings and other improvements, that occurs until the balloon payment is due.
-For equipment security, a current appraisal is required.
-The lender is required to project the security value of the equipment at the time the balloon payment is due based on the remaining life of the equipment, or the depreciation schedule on the borrower's Federal income tax return.
+For other security, a current appraisal is required.
+The lender is required to project the security value at the time the balloon payment is due based on the remaining life of the security, or the depreciation schedule on the borrower's Federal income tax return.
 Loans restructured with a balloon payment that are secured by real estate will have a minimum term of 5 years, and other loans will have a minimum term of 3 years before the scheduled balloon payment.
 If statutory limits on terms of loans prevent the minimum terms, balloon payments may not be used.
 If the loan is rescheduled with unequal installments, a feasible plan, as defined in § 762.2(b), must be projected for when installments are scheduled to increase.

 (5) If a borrower is current on a loan, but will be unable to make a payment, a restructuring proposal may be submitted prior to the payment coming due.